LibreOffice/dictionaries/en/README_en_GB.txt

            — Added the cities from Australia by population:
               — https://en.wikipedia.org/wiki/List_of_cities_in_Australia_by_population
            — Added tons of cities from the US with a 10 000+ population.
              This list was supplied by Michael Holroyd on Kevin Atkinson's GitHub.
            — Added tons of possessives to nouns, thanks to Jörg Knobloch.
 2018-12-01:
            — Added the cities from Canada:
               — https://en.wikipedia.org/wiki/List_of_cities_in_Canada

 2019-02-01:
-           — Improved flag "5" thanks to the GitHub user Ding-adong:
+           — Improved flag “5” thanks to the GitHub user Ding-adong:
-             Some "swomen's" and "women's" entries were missing.
+             Some “swomen's” and “women 's” entries were missing.
-           — Fixed flag "3": -ists, -ists, -ist's → -ist, -ists, -ist's.
+           — Fixed flag “3”: -ists, -ists, -ist's → -ist, -ists, -ist's.
-           — Improved flag "N".
+           — Improved flag “N”.

 2019-03-01:
            — Added the LGPL_V3 License .txt into the Extension.
-           — Ding-adong added a flag "=" for suffixes: -lessness, -lessnesses, -lessness's.
+           — Ding-adong added a flag “=” for suffixes: -lessness, -lessnesses, -lessness's.
-           — Ding-adong changed the prefix flag "O" to "^" since "O" was both prefix and suffix.
+           — Ding-adong changed the prefix flag “O” to “^” since “O” was both prefix and suffix.
-           — Small fixes and enhancements on flags "z" and "O" by Ding-adong.
+           — Small fixes and enhancements on flags “z” and “O” by Ding-adong.

 2019-04-01:
-           — Improved flag "P" thanks to Ding-adong, giving also -nesses which increased the wordlist in ~1800 valid words.
+           — Improved flag “P” thanks to Ding-adong, giving also -nesses which increased the wordlist in ~1800 valid words.

-2019-07-01
-to
-2019-10-01:
+2019-07-01+:
-           — Major cleanup of the .dic by removing thousands of duplicates, merging flags, adding possessives and plurals.
+           — Major clean-up of the .dic by removing thousands of duplicates, merging flags, adding possessives and plurals.
-           — Improved flags: "i", "n", "N", "O", "W", "Z", "2" and "3":
+           — Improved flags: “i”, “n”, “N”, “O”, “W”, “Z”, “2” and “3”:
-              — Flag "2" increased the wordlist in ~400 valid words;
+              — Flag “2” increased the wordlist in ~400 valid words;
-              — Flag "i" increased the wordlist in ~200 valid words;
+              — Flag “i” increased the wordlist in ~200 valid words;
-              — Flag "n" increased the wordlist in ~1000 valid words.
+              — Flag “n” increased the wordlist in ~1000 valid words.

 2019-11-01+:
            — Added thousands of possessives and plurals.
-           — Improved flags: "1", "3", "N", "O", "W".
+           — Improved flags: “1”, “3”, “N”, “O”, “W”.

 2020-11-01:
            — Added the State and union territory capitals in India: